Drinks maker Britvic agrees merger with A.G. Barr

 "Both players have a huge amount to gain, but in the short to medium term, I think the Britvic shareholders should be breathing a sigh of relief that a white knight has come around the corner," he said.

-Shares in Britvic climbed 5.4 percent to 388 pence at 2.40 p.m.
-British time, having fallen from a peak of 518 pence in July 2010.
+Shares in Britvic climbed 5.4 percent to 388 pence at 1440 GMT, having fallen from a peak of 518 pence in July 2010.
 Shares in A.G.
 Barr, the partly family-owned Scottish maker of Irn Bru, were up nearly 4 percent.

 A.G.
 Barr shareholders will own 37 percent of the enlarged group, while investors in Britvic will own the rest - a split in line with the relative market values of the two companies.